Getting Started with Evernote for:

 - Click the Notebooks icon in the Sidebar.

 - Control-click or right-click the notebook you want to delete in the Notebook List.
 A menu will be displayed.
-Please be aware that this only works in the Notebook List, not the Sidebar.

 - Click Delete Notebook...
 A confirmation box will be displayed.